 QR Codes help bridge the gap between print media and online content.
 Brands recognize this and use QR Codes to engage with their offline audience.
 Here are three examples of major clothing brands using QR Codes for marketing:

 1. Levi’s Ad Campaign

-In 2016, Levi’s, a clothing company in partnership with media agency, OMD, launched a QR Code campaign in China.
+In 2016, Levi’s, a clothing company in partnership with a media agency, OMD, launched a QR Code campaign in China.
 The idea was to create brand interest among the youth.
 The catch?
 Levi’s did not create any ads for the campaign.
 Titled ‘We Are Original’, the campaign encouraged people to create their own ads.

-As a part of the offline campaign, Levi’s allowed users to be the star of a Levi’s print ad.
+As a part of the offline campaign, Levi’s allowed users to be the star of Levi’s print ad.
 People could strike a pose to show their originality, the theme of the campaign.
 The ad posters were put up at different locations.
 The posters contained a QR Code.
 People could scan the QR Code to share them with friends on WeChat.

 The campaign increased Levi’s consumer engagement by 2.9 million in the form of likes, forwards, comments, and shares.